Contents

 When kids struggle with focus, meltdowns, and follow-through, teaching executive functioning skills—not pushing harder—is what changes everything.

 If your child’s mornings feel like a tornado of reminders, tears, and lost homework, you’re not alone.
+These are common signs of poor executive functioning in children, and they can make everyday routines feel exhausting.

 12 Executive Functioning Skills—and Why They Matter